Sylvan Avenue across the Trinity River Closed until early 2015

 Sylvan Ave.
 Bridge

-The new bridge will be an elevated, six lane bridge with two six foot sidewalks on either shoulder.
-There will also be a ramp from the roadway down to the floodway, allowing both vehicular and pedestrian access to Trammell Crow Park and its soccer fields and pond.
+Once complete, Sylvan Avenue Bridge features an elevated, six lane bridge with two six foot sidewalks on either shoulder.
+The ramp from the roadway down to the floodway, will allow both vehicular and pedestrian access to Trammell Crow Park and its soccer fields and pond.